Children's Hospital is part of the UPMC family.

 For more information about research, please call our main office at 412-692-6438.

 When Rocco Mastramico was just four months old, he suddenly went from being a healthy and rambunctious baby to a very sick child.
 His parents, Chris and Diane, noticed that the coloring of his skin and eyes looked a little strange so they asked their pediatrician to take a closer look.
-While Rocco showed no other symptoms, a blood test revealed that his liver was failing and he was immediately taken to Children’s Hospital of Pittsburgh of UPMC.
+While Rocco showed no other symptoms, a blood test revealed that his liver was failing and he was immediately taken to UPMC Children’s Hospital of Pittsburgh.

 Rocco was diagnosed with biliary atresia, a rare and incurable disease that affects newborn babies shortly after birth.
 Biliary atresia destroys the delicate bile ducts that carry bile from the liver to the intestine preventing the liver from functioning properly.
 Bile is trapped inside the liver, causing scarring that can lead to cirrhosis.
 While the disease is rare, it is the most common reason for liver transplants in children.